Nextiva Cost for Small Business 2026: Core, Engage and Scale

 What does Nextiva Core cost after all fees?

-Why is Nextiva more expensive than RingCentral or 8x8?
+Is Nextiva still more expensive than RingCentral?

 What does Engage add that Core does not have?